FabG/ml-engineer-interview/questions/algorithms-theory.md

 #### 5. What is Bayes’ Theorem?
 How is it useful in a machine learning context?
 - Bayes’ Theorem gives you the posterior probability of an event given what is known as prior knowledge.
+- Formula: `P(A∣B)= P(A)*P(B∣A) / P(B)`

 - Mathematically, it’s expressed as the true positive rate of a condition sample divided by the sum of the false positive rate of the population and the true positive rate of a condition.
  - Example: Say you had a 60% chance of actually having the flu after a flu test, but out of people who had the flu, the test will be false 50% of the time, and the overall population only has a 5% chance of having the flu.
 Would you actually have a 60% chance of having the flu after having a positive test?
  - Bayes’ Theorem says no. It says that you have a (.6 * 0.05) (True Positive Rate of a Condition Sample) / (.6 * 0.05)(True Positive Rate of a Condition Sample) + (.5 * 0.95) (False Positive Rate of a Population)  = 0.0594 or 5.94% chance of getting a flu.
 - Bayes’ Theorem is the basis behind a branch of machine learning that most notably includes the Naive Bayes classifier.
-That’s something important to consider when you’re faced with machine learning interview questions.

 ![bayes-formula](../images/bayes-formula.png)

 ##### 5b.
 What Is ‘naive’ in the Naive Bayes Classifier?
  - The classifier is called ‘naive’ because it makes assumptions that may or may not turn out to be correct.
- - The algorithm assumes that the presence of one feature of a class is not related to the presence of any other feature (absolute independence of features), given the class variable.
+ - The algorithm assumes that the presence of one feature of a class is not related to the presence of any other feature (**absolute independence of features**), given the class variable.
- - For instance, a fruit may be considered to be a cherry if it is red in color and round in shape, regardless of other features.
+ - For instance, a **fruit may be considered to be a cherry if it is red in color and round in shape, regardless of other features**.
 This assumption may or may not be right (as an apple also matches the description).

 #### 6. What’s your favorite algorithm, and can you explain it to me in less than a minute?